practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Picat/README.md

     ...
 ```

 Another tip: as so often, using the _++_ operator for string concatenation is not the fastest method apparently.
-Predicate _append(L1,L2,L3)_ is slightly faster here according to my test.
+Even predicate _append(L1,L2,L3)_ is slightly faster here according to my tests.

 But of course, this doesn't matter with little string concatenations here and there.